 Birdwatching Tour in the Highlands of Western Bolivia

-This 10-day Bolivia birding tour focuses on the Bolivian Andes where the mountain chain is at its widest, making for varied topography spanning from Lake Titicaca and its snow-covered peaks to lush rainforests, with many habitat types and one of the largest bird lists for a tour of short length.
+This 10-day Western Bolivia Birding Highlands Tour is moderately paced available on request which is focusesd on the Bolivian Andes where the mountain chain is at its widest, making for varied topography spanning from Lake Titicaca and its snow-covered peaks to lush rainforests, with many habitat types, and one of the largest bird lists for a tour of short length.

 This birding tour in Bolivia focuses on birding the Lake Titicaca, the Altiplano, and across the high Andes towards the Yungas valleys and Madidi National Park from La Paz.

-If you are interested in an extending stay up to 19 days take a look at this Birding Tour in the Lowlands of Central Bolivia which be part of a larger birding experience in Bolivia.
+If you are interested in an extending stay take a look at this Birding Tour in Central Bolivia for a broader birding experience in Bolivia.

 Alternative Tour Name: Birding Western Bolivia